Battle: Los Angeles: Accolades

 Battle: Los Angeles received an award nomination for actor Peña in the category of Favorite Movie Actor, along with a nomination for Rodriguez for Favorite Movie Actress from the ALMA Awards.
 Additionally, composer Tyler won the BMI TV Music Award for his work on the film.

 Box office

 Battle: Los Angeles debuted on March 11, 2011, in the United States screening at 3,417 theaters.
 It grossed $13,399,310 on its opening day, which was the best opening-day gross for 2011 until the record was surpassed by Fast Five.
 Overall, the film made $35,573,187 and ranked number one on its opening weekend ahead of Red Riding Hood and Mars Needs Moms.
 The film dropped to No. 2 after a week when Rango topped the box office on St. Patrick's Day.
 During its final week in release, Battle: Los Angeles opened in a distant 46th place with $68,843 in revenue.
 At the end of its run in 2011, the film has grossed $83,552,429 in the United States and Canadian markets and $128,266,925 in international markets, for a worldwide total of $211,819,354.

 Awards and nominations

+Rumored sequel

+In 2011, Aaron Eckhart talked about the possibility of a sequel, which Jonathan Liebesman also mentioned in a 2012 interview.